-Sugar Addiction: Facts And Figures You Need to Know
+Sugar Addiction: Facts And Figures One Needs To Know

 Important InformationThis information is for educational purposes only.
 We never invite or suggest the use, production or purchase of any these substances.
 Addiction Resource and it’s employees, officers, managers, agents, authors, editors, producers, and contributors shall have no direct or indirect liability, obligation, or responsibility to any person or entity for any loss, damage, or adverse consequences alleged to have happened as a consequence of material on this website.
 See full text of disclaimer.

-Sugar is everywhere in almost all of the food we eat in one form or the other.
-It’s in all the expected foods but you might not realize it’s also in a lot of other food where you would not expect it.
-Our daily intake of sugar averages 95 grams which might not sound like a lot but that adds up to about 77 pounds per year.
+Sugar is everywhere in almost all of the food people eat in one form or the other.
+It’s in all the expected foods, but one might not realize it’s also in a lot of other food where one would not expect it.
+Our daily intake of sugar averages 95 grams which might not sound like a lot, but that adds up to about 77 pounds per year.
 The American heart association recommends a daily intake of 36 grams for an adult male, 20 grams for an adult female and 12 grams for kids.
 But with the level of sugar intake currently, a lot of people are already way over the limit.
 As a result, obesity has become a major issue with 1 in 3 adults and 2 in 5 kids showing various degrees of it.

 Is Sugar Addictive?

 Sugar not only tastes good but is also potentially addictive.
-Consuming or even thinking about sugar can trigger a dopamine release, a neurotransmitter that controls pleasure and reward-motivated behavior, into your system.
+Consuming or even thinking about sugar can trigger a dopamine release, a neurotransmitter that controls pleasure and reward-motivated behavior, into the system.
 Studies have shown that sugar can be as addictive as drugs and alcohol.
 It is, however, more difficult to avoid sugar as there are thousands of packaged food items in grocery stores today with about 80 percent of them containing added sugars.
-The main problem, however, comes from what we drink and not what we eat.
-Drinking a single one of any of today’s popular beverages you’re already gone over the daily recommendation.
+The main problem, however, comes from what people drink and not what they eat.
+Drinking a single one of any of today’s popular beverages is already over the daily recommendation.
 The average can of soda contains about 40 grams of added sugar, while bottles have around 42 grams and one Starbucks coffee contains about 47 grams of added sugars.

 Sugar Withdrawal And Detox Symptoms

-When we quit sugar, physiological changes occur.
+When people quit sugar, physiological changes occur.
 Within hours the hormonal levels change.
-The levels of insulin will start to decrease allowing your body to access stored fats to burn for energy.
-After a few days, your lipid levels start to drop, especially your triglycerides.
-Over a prolonged period of time, your palate changes and things that used to taste normal to you now taste unpleasantly sweet and your palate adjusts to require a lot less sugar to feel satisfied.
-These are some of the benefits you will experience after quitting sugar but not before you go through a withdrawal phase.
+The levels of insulin will start to decrease, allowing the body to access stored fats to burn for energy.
+After a few days, lipid levels start to drop, especially triglycerides.
+Over a prolonged period, palate changes, and things that used to taste normal, later taste unpleasantly sweet and palate adjust to require a lot less sugar to feel satisfied.
+These are some of the benefits one will experience after quitting sugar but not before going through a withdrawal phase.

 What are the symptoms of sugar withdrawal?